ilmihgila/esp32-eq-warning/README.md

 ## What you need
 1. Esp32 (i use esp-wroom-32 devkit on this project).
-Any board with wifi module should also work (code it yourself)
+Any board with wifi module should also work
 2. (optional) Led display (i use 124 * 64 OLED display).
 Consider using bigger display than mine
 3. (optional) speaker (i use buzzer).
 Consider using 3.3-5v speaker with mp3 player module